 Are they affordable?

 As they come with a designer style, the price isn’t small for these changing bags.
-However, you may be surprised to learn that the Picos from PacaPod starts at just under £100 and you can get some styles of the KeriKit leather changing bags for around £200 when they are on sale.
+However, you may be surprised to learn that the Picos from PacaPod starts at just under one hundred pounds and you can get some styles of the KeriKit leather changing bags for around two hundred pounds when they are on sale.
 Considering the size of bag, design and most importantly, practicality you are getting from the bags the prices seem reasonable.